e-m-c/bot/README.md

 * **Arabic lock**
 * **Chat list
 * **And more!**
 * * *
 ##Commands
-TeleSeed has several commands that are only usable at certain ranks.
+emc has several commands that are only usable at certain ranks.

 ## General Commands {#general_commands}